 The Bank is subject to specific capital requirements, as defined in the Banks Act and Regulations.
 The management of the Bank's capital takes place under the auspices of the RMC, through the ALCO.
 The capital management strategy is focused on maximising shareholder value over time, by optimising the level and mix of capital resources while ensuring sufficient capital is available to support the growth objectives of the Bank.
 Decisions on the allocation of capital resources, conducted as part of the strategic planning and budget review, are based on a number of factors, including growth objectives, return on economic and regulatory capital, and the residual risk inherent to specific business lines.
-This is conducted on a regular basis as part of the Internal Capital Adequacy Assessment Process ("ICAAP") and strategic planning review.
+This is conducted on a regular basis as part of the ICAAP and strategic planning review.
 The RMC considers the various risks faced by the Bank and analyses the need to hold capital against these risks while taking account of the regulatory requirements.

-A comprehensive review of the ICAAP was undertaken during the year under review, in line with suggestions made by the South African Reserve Bank ("SARB") following an on-site inspection of the former ICAAP.
-This review has seen the merging and streamlining of separate, but related, documents into an encompassing ICAAP document.
+Some enhancements to the ICAAP document were undertaken during the year under review, in line with suggestions made by the SARB following an on-site inspection as part of the Supervisory Review and Evaluation Process with additional enhancements, updates and changes due in 2016.